RudometovaYa/makeup-products-table/README.md

 # Makeup Products Table

-A React application for browsing and filtering cosmetic products using the public Makeup API.
+A React application for browsing and filtering cosmetic products built as a test assignment.
-The project demonstrates data fetching, client-side filtering, grouping, and table-based UI built with Ant Design.
+The project focuses on clean component architecture, client-side data handling, and Ant Design integration.

 ## Live Demo 🔗